-It’s almost February and you might have your law school applications already completed and out the door.
+It’s law school application season and you might have your law school applications already completed and out the door.
 You may have gotten responses and could be feeling anything from elation to despair.
 Should you take one of the offers, or hold off?

 While there are a ton of reasons why it might be a good idea to wait a year and apply next cycle, it’s a hard decision to make.
 We wanted to address some of the common concerns people have in this situation and give some advice to help with the decision.